When You Feel Like You Have Failed as a Parent

 2. Deal with the Shame

 Shame is evil.
 It will try to keep you down and not let you live your life.
-One type of shame is from real guilt, and the other kind is a misplaced shame that is, in fact, embarrassment or disappointment.
+One type of shame is really just guilt, and the other kind is a misplaced shame that is, in fact, embarrassment or disappointment.
 Then there is the full-blown shame of not wanting to exist.

 3. Apologies or Just Life